jeenskim/jeenskim.github.io/_posts/2024-10-05-Installing Fenics Software on HPC(Polaris).md

 <br>
 ### 1. Basic settings
 #### 1.1.
 Proxy settings on Polaris
-This enables for node to get access to external website (pip, wand, etc)
+This enables for node to get access to external website (pip, wandb, etc)

 ```
 # proxy settings